The IHOP Bacon Temptation Omelet is perfect for bacon lovers. This omelet from the IHOP is packed full of bacon.

-For this recipe, you will need eggs, crisp-cooked bacon, American cheese, milk, dry pancake batter, and shredded cheese.
+For the Ihop Bacon Temptation Omelet recipe, you will need eggs, crisp-cooked bacon, American cheese, milk, dry pancake batter, and shredded cheese.
 You may want to cook the bacon in the oven so you get the bacon strips in long strips.
 The Amercian cheese is crucial in making a perfectly smooth cheese sauce which is a critical part of this recipe.
 This is best made on an electric griddle if you have one at home.
 If not, you can use a large pan to prepare this omelet.

-No doubt about it, the bacon lovers will rejoice in your house if you prepare this amazing omelet.
-This is hearty enough to enjoy for any meal of the day!
+No doubt about it, the bacon lovers will rejoice in your house if you prepare the Ihop Bacon Temptation Omelete This is hearty enough to enjoy for any meal of the day!

 More IHOP Copycat Recipes

 - 2 tablespoons pancake batter prepared (note, you will need to prepare a small amount of pancake batter, you may omit this if you desire)